 A analogous event happened with the arrival of the RX 5600 XT, too.
 The launch sent Nvidia RTX 2060 pricing spiralling down and RX 5600 XT performance shooting up.
 Sure, it’s just baby steps right now, but graphics card pricing is now even changing before a new GPU has launched.
 It’s a head-to-head fight for gamers’ hearts and minds that’s resulting in more gaming performance for less cash and that can only be a good thing.
 But where does that leave the cut-down RX 5700?

 Essentially the RX 5700’s focus hasn’t really shifted.
-Previously, at $379, it was staring down Nvidia’s RTX 2060 and offering higher gaming performance for a little extra cash.
+Previously, at $379, it was staring down Nvidia’s RTX 2060 at its original MSRP and offering higher gaming performance for a little extra cash.
 That was a little bit of a sticking point for the new Navi card when its pricing was first revealed at E3, with people questioning why it had been priced above the Nvidia GPU when many had expected AMD to really go after the GeForce jugular.

-But now it’s shipping for a heavily cut-down price, and is set against the lower rungs of the RTX ladder, and fairly significantly undercutting the new RTX 2060 Super, arguably the value of the RX 5700 has gone up.
+But now it’s shipping for a heavily cut-down price, and is set against the lower rungs of the RTX ladder.
+Now fairly significantly undercutting the new RTX 2060 Super, arguably the value of the RX 5700 has gone up.

 We had expected the RX 5700 XT would be in its sights for some light Radeon fratricide via standard overclocking, but AMD has locked the RX 5700’s frequency and power limits to stop that happening.
 Thankfully there is a way to unleash the full potential of the RX 5700 and match the XT.